Most Used Categories

 How the NFL’s Slots App Works

-While the Super Bowl slots app allows limited use without paying money, users are prompted to purchase additional in-app currency to play various slot titles with NFL themes.
+While the Super Bowl slots app allows limited free play, users are prompted to purchase in-app currency to play various slot titles with NFL themes.
 You cannot redeem virtual currency for cash or prizes.

 The NFL slots app is what is sometimes called a closed-loop ecosystem (spend-only).

-Nonetheless, the app can exploit user anxiety related to FOMO (fear of missing out).
+Nonetheless, the app may exploit users’ anxiety about FOMO (fear of missing out).
 The virtual gold coins are on “sale” from the moment a person starts using the app.

 You receive five million coins upon downloading and playing the app.
 You can purchase more coins in packages ranging from $4.99 to $99.99.

-The cheapest currency package might not seem like a lot of money (depending on the country), but compulsive use of the app can quickly lead to high spending.
+The cheapest currency package might not seem like much (depending on your country), but frequent use of the app can quickly lead to high spending.
 The NFL slots app features what are sometimes called micro-transactions.

-Push notifications are another method for fueling a false sense of urgency to use the app.
+Push notifications are another way to fuel a false sense of urgency to use the app.

 Although the slot games do not feature real-money wagers, the product still produces the dangerous near-miss effect.
 Arguably, compulsive use is baked into the app’s design.